School closure because of weather

 No breakfast served.

 If conditions do not improve, this late start may be changed to a closure.
-Notification would go out by 7 AM.
+Notification will go out by 7 AM.

 Because of the possibility of children coming home to locked houses, we will make every effort not to close schools early.
 However, under severe emergency conditions, we may need to proceed with early closure.
 Early closure will be announced on local radio stations and our phone messaging system.